Geborgen/nordic-souls/README.md

 Nordic Souls uses a modified version of the incredible [Rudy ENB](https://www.nexusmods.com/skyrimspecialedition/mods/4796).

-If your interiors are too dark, edit `AmbientLightingIntensityInteriorDay` and `AmbientLightingIntensityInteriorNight` under the `Environment` category in the ENB menu.
+If your interiors are too dark, edit `AmbientLightingIntensityInteriorDay` and `AmbientLightingIntensityInteriorNight` under the `ENVIRONMENT` category in the ENB menu.

 If you want to change to one of the two other included presets, you must do the following:
 1. Under the `ENB Presets` separator in MO2, **disable**  `Rudy ENB for Obsidian Weathers`.